 This makes a lot of sense.
-After all, if you think about the fact that even people with complex health needs might only see a health or care worker (such as a doctor, nurse or care worker) for a small percentage of the time, it's important that all of us, as individuals, have a good understanding of how to stay healthy when the doctor isn't around.
+We know that most of staying healthy is the things we do every day for ourselves or with others in our family of community.
+Even people with complex health needs might only see a health or care worker (such as a doctor, nurse or care worker) for a small percentage of the time, it's important that all of us, as individuals, have a good understanding of how to stay healthy when the doctor isn't around.